 The first hours after childbirth

 You may have shaking chills right after delivery.
 This is a common reaction in the hours after delivery.
 A warm blanket may help you feel more comfortable.

 During the first hours after the birth, your health professional or a nurse will:

-- Massage your uterus by rubbing your lower abdomen about every 15 minutes.
+- Massage your uterus by rubbing your lower belly about every 15 minutes.
 Later, you will be taught to massage your own uterus.
 This helps it tighten (contract) and stop bleeding.

 - Check your bladder to make sure it isn't full.
 A full bladder puts pressure on your uterus, which interferes with contractions.
-You will be asked to try to urinate, which may be hard because of pain and swelling.
+You will be asked to try to urinate.
+This may be hard because of pain and swelling.
 If you can't urinate, a tube (catheter) can be used to empty your bladder.

 - Repair the area between your vagina and anus (perineum) if it tore or if you had an incision (episiotomy).

 - Remove the small tube in your back if you had epidural anesthesia.
-If you plan to have a tubal ligation surgery to prevent future pregnancy, the catheter will be left in.
+If you plan to have a tubal ligation surgery to prevent future pregnancy, the tube may be left in.